MiniZinc/libminizinc/docs/en/spec.rst

   :start-after: % Unsatisfiable
   :end-before: %

-The completness result is printed on a separate line.
+The completeness result is printed on a separate line.
 *Rationale: The strings are designed to clearly indicate the end of the solutions.*